Michelle Vittese

 Michelle Vittese (born December 6, 1989) is an American field hockey player.
 At the 2012 and 2016 Summer Olympics, she competed for the United States women's national field hockey team in the women's event.
 She was born in Philadelphia.

 Background

-Vittese grew up in Cherry Hill, New Jersey and graduated from Camden Catholic High School in 2008.
+Vittese grew up in Cherry Hill, New Jersey, and graduated from Camden Catholic High School in 2008.
 She played field hockey for the University of Virginia and graduated with a major in history.
-She currently resides in Lancaster, Pennsylvania.
 In June 2016, she was part of the USA women's national team that finished with a bronze medal at the 2016 Champion's Trophy in London.
-Recently, Vittese led her team to win the bronze medal in the Pan American Cup against Canada in August 2017.
+Vittese led her team to win the bronze medal in the Pan American Cup against Canada in August 2017.